 Don’t bring your work into the “home” space.
 No paperwork on the couch.
 No conference calls from the bed.
 No webinars from the loo (I can’t emphasize that one strongly enough).

-Understand that erecting the barrier protects your home and family from your work, not just the other way around.
+Understand that erecting the barrier protects your home and family from your work.
+And vice versa.

 You know that feeling you get when you’re back from the office, and you walk into your home, knowing the workday is over?